Sb-CCL/reactjs-weather-app/README.md

 ## Customization

 - You can modify the `API_KEY` in the JavaScript file to use your own OpenWeatherMap API key.
-- Customize the colors and UI by modifying the Tailwind CSS classes in the `index.html` file.
+- Customize the colors and UI by modifying the Tailwind CSS classes.

 ## Folder Structure